phpmyadmin/phpmyadmin/doc/config.rst

     .. warning::

         The encryption key must be 32 bytes long.
-If it has a different length of bytes, a new key will be automatically generated for you.
-However it will only last for the duration of the session.
+If it is longer than the length of bytes, only the first 32 bytes will be used, and if it is shorter, a new temporary key will be automatically generated for you.
+However, this temporary key will only last for the duration of the session.

     .. note::